AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/review_module_guide.rst.txt

 Launching the review process
 ---------------------------------

+* Data paths :
     First, you will be asked to load your images and labels; you can use the checkbox above the Open buttons to choose whether you want to load a single 3D **.tif** image or a folder of 2D images as a 3D stack.
     Folders can be stacks of either **.png** or **.tif** files, ideally numbered with the index of the slice at the end.

 .. note::
     Only single .tif files or folder of several .png or .tif are supported.

+* Model name :
-You can then provide a model name, which will be used in the csv file recording the status of each slice.
+    You can then provide a model name, which will be used to name the csv file recording the status of each slice.

     If a corresponding csv file exists already, it will be used.
 If not, a new one will be created.
     If you choose to create a new dataset, a new csv will be created no matter what, with a trailing number if several copies of it already exists.

+* Start :
-Once you are ready, you can press **Run** to start the review process.
+    Once you are ready, you can press **Start reviewing** to start the review process.

 .. note::
     You can find the csv file containing the annotation status **in the same folder as the labels**